Cost of Static Caravan Decking

 Planning for Decking

-Even if they haven’t asked to see any drawings after informing them of your plans, it would be highly advised you do so and ask them to sign the document, which will act as a form of written permission.
+Even if the owners haven’t asked to see any drawings after you informed them of your plans, it would be highly advised you do so and ask them to sign the document, which will act as a form of written permission.

 If you go ahead without signing any legal documents, you may face the consequences if they go on to claim they haven’t been informed or are unhappy with the finished project.